 Lyft’s auto insurance coverage after an accident can be confusing.
-Your Lexington attorney at Wilt & Associates has the experience you need to ensure that the insurance company is held accountable.
+Your Lexington attorney at Wilt Injury Lawyers has the experience you need to ensure that the insurance company is held accountable.

 Can I sue Uber after I’m injured in a Kentucky car accident?

 Uber also carries a $1 million liability insurance policy to protect individuals injured in an accident with one of its affiliated drivers.
 The company also requires its drivers to carry their own auto insurance in addition to the coverage provided by Uber.
 However, like Lyft, Uber’s insurance covers accidents only that occur in specific circumstances, including:

 - When the driver is in driver mode

 - When the driver is on their way to pick up a passenger